-The FNR Open Steel Lattice (OSL) is a disk shaped open steel lattice assembly that is 15 m diameter X 1.5 m high.
-The OSL is positioned centrally on the bottom of the primary sodium pool.
+The FNR Open Steel Lattice (OSL) is an octagonal shaped open steel lattice assembly that is about 16.6 m diameter X 1.5 m high.
+The OSL is centrally positioned, supported by a layer of ball bearings, on the floor of the primary sodium pool.
+The OSL postions and supports the FNR fuel bundles and the FNR Skirt.
+The OSL is prefabricated in transportable sections using precise numerical machining equipment and then is field assembled.
 The functions of the OSL are:

-b) To contain and position the actuators for the movable fuel bundles;
+c) To support and position the actuators for the active movable fuel bundles;

-c) To allow cool liquid sodium to flow into the bottom of each fuel bundle;
+g) To allow liquid sodium to naturaly circulate freely into the bottom of each fuel bundle;

-e) To provide low friction bearings between the upper surface of the bottom of the primary liquid sodium pool and the lower surface of the OSL such that in a seveere earthquake the fuel assembly and the OSL remain in position while the primary sodium pool walls and floor move with the surrounding ground.
+j) To hold the fuel bundles such that in a severe earthquake the fuel assembly and the OSL remain in position while the primary sodium pool walls and floor move laterally with the surrounding ground.

-In a severe earthquake the inertia of the OSL, the fuel assembly and the surrounding primary liquid sodium will tend to keep these masses in position while the walls of the primary sodium pool move with the earthquake vibrations.
+In a severe earthquake the inertia of the OSL, the assembly of fuel bundles and the surrounding primary liquid sodium will tend to keep these masses in position while the walls of the primary sodium pool move with the earthquake vibrations.
 Note that the walls can move horizontally up to 0.8 m relative to the OSL before an impact between the OSL and the intermediate heat exchanger support columns can occur.
-If these columns fail the relative movement can be up to 1.8 m before the OSL impacts the primary sodium pool wall.
-That distance is believed to be sufficient to endure public safety during the largest recorded earthquakes.
+If these columns fail the relative movement can be up to 1.7 m before the OSL impacts the primary sodium pool wall.
+That distance is believed to be sufficient to ensure public safety during the largest recorded earthquakes.

-Provided that all the movable fuel bundles are fully withdrawn the FNR should be safe against a severe earthquake.
+Provided that all the active movable fuel bundles can fully withdraw the FNR should be safe against a severe earthquake.

-Note that the high pressure sodium for the movable fuel bundle actuators must be delivered to the OSL via thin tubes that can safely flex 2 m in any direction when these tubes are fixed 16 m above.
-Note that in an earthquake these thin tubes are subject to considerable drag forces.
+Note that the high pressure sodium for the movable fuel bundle actuators must be delivered to the OSL via thin hydraulic tubes that have sufficient slack to safely flex 0.8 m in any horizontal direction when these tubes are fixed to the pool deck 16 m above.
+Note that in an earthquake these tubes are subject to considerable liquid sodium drag forces.